BartlettJE/statsresdesign/docs/10-BayesEst.md

 ## scale reduction factor on split chains (at convergence, Rhat = 1).
 ```

-For this model, we can look at the posterior predictive check.
-Compared to the normal model, this represents the data much better and we are capturing the ordinal features when we draw from the posterior.
+For this model, we can look at the posterior predictive check to see if it represents the data better.
+Compared to the normal model, this is much better and we are capturing the ordinal features when we draw from the posterior.

 ```r